bensoer/cdk-ecs-ghost/README.md

 # cdk-ecs-ghost
 Create a Ghost Blog with AWS ECS.
 Deployed using the AWS CDK.
 This project is a fully self contained deployment of Ghost (https://ghost.org/)

+Currently the project is setup to run the latest Ghosts LTS - v4.

 # Prerequisites

 ## AWS CLI & Account